 The Company records its financial assets and liabilities at fair value in accordance with the framework for measuring fair value.
 The framework establishes a fair value hierarchy that distinguishes between assumptions based on market data (observable inputs) and market participant's assumptions (unobservable inputs).
 Non-financial assets, such as goodwill and long-lived assets, are accounted for at fair value on a non-recurring basis.
-These items are tested for impairment on the occurrence of a triggering event or in the case of goodwill, at least on an annual basis.
+These items are tested for impairment on the occurrence of a triggering event or, in the case of goodwill and intangibles with indefinite lives, at least on an annual basis.

-During fiscal year 2020, long-lived assets with a carrying value of \$1.1 million were written down to their fair value of \$0.5 million, resulting in asset impairment charges of \$0.6 million.
-During fiscal year 2019, long-lived assets with a carrying value of \$0.8 million were written down to their fair value of \$0.4 million, resulting in asset impairment charges of \$0.4 million.
-During fiscal year 2018, long-lived assets with a carrying value of \$1.2 million were written down to their fair value of \$0.7 million, resulting in asset impairment charges of \$0.5 million.
+During fiscal year 2023, long-lived assets, including lease assets, with an aggregate carrying value of \$5.9 million were written down to their fair value of \$4.6 million, resulting in asset impairment charges of \$1.3 million.
+During fiscal year 2022, long-lived assets with an aggregate carrying value of \$7.4 million were written down to their fair value of \$4.5 million, resulting in asset impairment charges of \$2.9 million.
+During fiscal year 2021, long-lived assets with an aggregate carrying value of \$3.3 million were written down to their fair value of \$2.1 million, resulting in asset impairment charges of \$1.1 million.
 The carrying amounts of the Company's financial assets and liabilities, including cash and cash equivalents, accounts receivable, accounts payable and other accrued expenses, approximate fair value because of the short maturity of those assets and liabilities.